Harris visits Walter Reed for 'routine' doctor appointment days after meeting with infected Texas Democrats

 Vice President Kamala Harris is going for what a White House official told Fox News is a "routine doctor's appointment" at Walter Reed Medical Center on Sunday.

-The visit to the Bethesda, Maryland hospital comes after she met with Texas Democratic lawmakers on Tuesday.
+The visit to the Bethesda, Maryland, hospital comes after she met with Texas Democratic lawmakers on Tuesday.
 Three of the Democrats had tested positive for coronavirus, with one testing positive Friday night and two others Saturday morning.

 THREE TEXAS DEMOCRATS WHO FLED TO WASHINGTON, D.C.
 TEST POSITIVE FOR CORONAVIRUS